NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Ends earlier
 - 2BBB(B) flags adjusted
 - 2BB(A) arm hitbox is slightly bigger
-- 2BBAB(B) does more damage
+- 2BBAB(B) damage increased from 22 to 27
 - 6B(B) has one more frame duration and slightly more lift
 - 6B(A) added as ring
 - 6BB(B)
-    - Does more damage
+    - Damage increased from 20 to 25
     - 3 frames before the teleport that are grabbable added
     - Transition able to be delayed an extra 14 frames
 - 6BB(A) is ring
 - 6A and 8A killing in 3MC no longer locks out the use of the same moves
 - 6A
-    - Does 1+10 damage instead of 5 damage
+    - Damage increased from 5 to 1+10
     - Is now unblockable by Ukon and bypasses reversals
 - 4B first two hits link into the third better
 - 4A